 Working Trials stakes were originally based on training for police work and the army.
 For today’s participant, Working Trials are a competitive sport open to all breeds and sizes of dogs.
-Dogs need to be over 18 months of age to compete, but can attend training at an earlier age.
+Dogs need to be over 18 months of age to compete, but can attend training at an earlier age and must be registered with the Kennel Club.
+Working Trials are physically demanding, but are great fun and can be extremely rewarding.

 Tracking and Searching